New in v19.2: CockroachDB supports column-oriented ("vectorized") query execution.

 Configuring vectorized execution

-By default, vectorized execution is enabled in CockroachDB for all operations that are guaranteed to execute in memory, on tables with supported data types.
+By default, vectorized execution is enabled in CockroachDB for all queries that are guaranteed to execute in memory, on tables with supported data types.

-You can turn vectorized execution on or off for all operations in the current session with the
+You can turn vectorized execution on or off for all queries in the current session with the

 vectorize session variable.
 The following options are supported: